 What can I do to stop my puppy from barking?

-There are barking collars on the market and I do agree with using them.
+There are bark collars on the market and I do agree with using them.

-The drill sargent theory was learned ages ago to begin in becoming a private in the army that this was serious business.
-Attention was a first response.
+The drill sergeant theory was learned ages ago to begin in becoming a private in the army that this was serious business.
+Attention was the first response.
 This is what will also work for your pup.

-Being wishy washy with your “stop” command has no results.
-Being the drill sargent with and adamant command of stop with repetitive diligence each time the pups does continous barking is an absolute necessity.
-Again for the mental and emotional well being of your pup.
+Being wishy-washy with your “stop” command has no results.
+Being the drill sergeant with and adamant command of stop with repetitive diligence each time the pups do continuous barking is an absolute necessity.
+Again for the mental and emotional well-being of your pup.